What Can I Give My Dog For Pain After Shots?

 Persistent pain at the site of injection can be treated with common pain medication for dogs.

 Diphenhydramine or Benadryl is an antihistamine used to relieve the symptoms of allergies.
 They work by reducing swelling and soreness.
-A dose of 1mg per pound of bodyweight is safe for dogs.
+A dose of 1mg per pound of body weight is safe for dogs.

 Pet drug companies have worked hard to produce medications that block pain and inflammation while having no impact on other important prostaglandin functions.